The June issue of the Limbaugh Letter, the most widely read political newsletter in the country.

 All the price increases, all the attacks on the economy are fine, but there's not enough here on nuclear energy.

-This is uh Senator Chuck Schumer from New York.
+This is Senator Chuck Schumer from New York.

-Senator McCain is gonna have to make a decision whether he wants to be the forward-thinking reformer that he wants people to believe he is, or pay attention to all the Republican interest groups who are pushing things back.
+Senator McCain is going to have to make a decision whether he wants to be the forward-thinking reformer that he wants people to believe he is or pay attention to all the Republican interest groups who are pushing things back.

-So, McCain's backing off on supporting this bill and this so-called weakness it has on nuclear energy.
+So, McCain's backing off on supporting this bill on this so-called weakness it has on nuclear energy.

 What is the question?